Adam T. Smith

 Some of my recent edited books and articles include:

-In press Objects in Crisis: Curation, Repair, and the Historicity of Things in the South Caucasus (1500-300 BC) (with L. Khatchadourian).
-In Counternarratives and Macrohistories: New Perspectives on the Archaeology of Complex Societies, edited by G. Emberling.
+2015 Objects in Crisis: Curation, Repair, and the Historicity of Things in the South Caucasus (1500-300 BC) (with L. Khatchadourian).
+In Counternarratives and Macrohistories: New Perspectives on the Archaeology of Complex Societies, edited by G. Emberling, pp. 231-258.
 Cambridge University Press, Cambridge.

 2014 Divination and Sovereignty: The Late Bronze Age Shrines at Gegharot, Armenia (with J. Leon).
 American Journal of Archaeology 118: 549-563.

 2012 Regimes and Revolutions: Materiality and Authority Across Eurasia from Past to Present.
 Co-edited with Charles Hartley and G. Bike Yazicioglu.
 Cambridge University Press, Cambridge.